andriotis/Parallel-Distributed-Systems-1/README.md

 2. Run pthreads providing the filepath of the .mtx file and the number of threads you want <code>./pthreads \<filepath\> \<number of threads\></code>

-e.g if I wanted to evaluate dblp-2010.mtx the command would be <code>./pthreads ./matrices/dblp-2010.mtx 4</code>
+e.g if I wanted to evaluate dblp-2010.mtx with 4 threads, the command would be <code>./pthreads ./matrices/dblp-2010.mtx 4</code>

 ## Cilk Implementation